 If you're not lucky enough to have an apple tree growing in your backyard, then head up to one of the local apple farms that offers a u-pick experience.
 It's a fun family outing, and prices and quality are usually bettter than you'll find in the supermarket.
 There's nothing quite like an afternoon on the farm, too.

-Chili is one of those meals that can be on the hearty, heavy side and not something you necessarily want to eat for a summer dinner—except for this fresh and healthy version.
+Chili is one of those meals that can be on the hearty, heavy side and not something you necessarily want to serve for a summer dinner—except for this fresh and healthy version.
 For this summer chili, I lighten things up considerably and take advantage of fresh summer produce like the zucchini growing in our backyard garden and sweet corn.

 Serve this chili with a variety of toppings and add-ons so each diner can customize it to his or her taste.
-You can make it vegetarian (or vegan, really) by omitting the ground turkey and doubling the amount of beans and squash.
+You can make it vegetarian (or vegan) by omitting the ground turkey and doubling the amount of beans, corn, and squash.
 Either way, it's delicious!
 And our kids even eat it, too.
-There's probably no reason you couldn't make this year-round, either, although you'd have to subsitute frozen corn for the fresh.
+There's probably no reason you couldn't make this year-round, either, although you'd have to substitute frozen corn for the fresh.

 It seems like one of the summer rites of passage is piling into the car and heading to a water park, preferably one with thrilling water slides, for a day of fun in the sun.
 If you grew up in Marin or the North Bay, surely you spent a summer afternoon or two at the long-gone Windsor Water Works north of Santa Rosa.